-Personnel complaint forms will be maintained in a clearly visible location in the public area of the police facility and be accessible through the department website.
-Forms may also be available at other City facilities.
+Personnel complaint forms will be maintained in a clearly visible location in the public area of the police facility or can be requested from a Watch Commander.

 Personnel complaint forms in languages other than English may also be provided, as determined necessary or practicable.